jiyadkhan10/Genetic-Algorithms-for-Feature-Selection/README.md

 In this project you are tasked with creating a genetic algorithm for finding the best features for a given dataset.
 The features will be passed to a simple machine learning algorithm which returns the accuracy.
 This accuracy can be used as a fitness score for the implementation of the genetic algorithm for this problem.
 The objective is to maximize the accuracy. <br />
 <br />

+# Striction
+1. You are not allowed to use any library other than NumPy, Pandas and Scikit-learn.
+2. You cannot drop any column manually in preprocessing.
+3. No Deep learning algorithm.

 # Languages

 1. Python <br />